social-media-ethics-automation/book/docs/_sources/ch18_public_shaming/04_repair_and_reintegration.md

 # Repair and Reconciliation

-The idea of repair (or reconciliation) has shown up a couple times already, both in the role of shame in child development, and in the [Enforcing Social Norms: The Morality of Public Shaming](https://philpapers.org/archive/BILESN.pdf) paper.
+The idea of repair (or reconciliation) has shown up a couple of times already, both in the role of shame in child development, and in the [Enforcing Social Norms: The Morality of Public Shaming](https://philpapers.org/archive/BILESN.pdf) paper.
 Let's look more at what a repair might or might not look like.

 ## Limits of Reconciliation

 When we think about repair and reconciliation, many of us might wonder where there are limits.
 Are there wounds too big to be repaired?
 Are there evils too great to be forgiven?
 Is anyone ever totally beyond the pale of possible reconciliation?
 Is there a point of no return?

 One way to approach questions of this kind is to start from _limit cases_.
-That is, go to the farthest limit and see what we find there by way of template, then work our way back toward the everyday.
+That is, go to the farthest limit and see what we find there by way of a template, then work our way back toward the everyday.
 Let's look at two contrasting limit cases: one where philosophers and cultural leaders declared that repairs were possible even after extreme wrongdoing, and one where the wrongdoers were declared unforgivable.[^nuremberg_vs_trc]

 [^nuremberg_vs_trc]:  We give these two examples to illustrate how important it is to appreciate the breadth of views on this incredibly difficult question, not to imply that one view or the other is preferable.
-The Nuremberg Trials or the Truth and Reconciliation Commission are both attempts at responding to great evils, and we believe it is important to understand different views of people who suffered.
+The Nuremberg Trials and the Truth and Reconciliation Commission are both attempts at responding to great evils, and we believe it is important to understand different views of people who suffered.
 So take your time to think through your intuitions about these limit cases, and research different perspectives on these events (and [other](https://boardingschoolhealing.org/truthcommission/) [atrocities](https://en.wikipedia.org/wiki/The_Look_of_Silence)), and then work your way back to the everyday context of social media posting.

 ### Nuremberg Trials
-After the defeat of Nazi Germany, prominent Nazi figures were put on trail in the [Nuremberg Trials](https://en.wikipedia.org/wiki/Nuremberg_trials).
+After the defeat of Nazi Germany, prominent Nazi figures were put on trial in the [Nuremberg Trials](https://en.wikipedia.org/wiki/Nuremberg_trials).
 These trials were a way of gathering and presenting evidence of the great evils done by the Nazis, and as a way of publicly punishing them.
 We could consider this as, in part, a large-scale public shaming of these specific Nazis and the larger Nazi movement.

 Some argued that there was no type of reconciliation or forgiveness possible given the crimes committed by the Nazis.
-Hannah Arendt argued that not even any punishment that could ever be sufficient:
+Hannah Arendt argued that no possible punishment could ever be sufficient:
 > The Nazi crimes, it seems to me, explode the limits of the law; and that is precisely what constitutes their monstrousness.
 For these crimes, no punishment is severe enough.
 It may well be essential to hang Göring, but it is totally inadequate.
 >
 > - [Hannah Arendt/Karl Jaspers correspondence, 1926-1969](https://www.google.com/books/edition/Hannah_Arendt_Karl_Jaspers_Correspondenc/UkgoAQAAMAAJ)